 - Is each position identified by title?
-Example: FT Victim Advocate (TBH) - Are time commitments stated? - Is the amount of each employee's annual compensation stated? - Are there any dual personnel compensation costs? - Has a job description and resume been attached to each personnel page? - Are salary increases anticipated during the grant period?
-If so, are the increases iustified in the narrative?
+Example: FT Victim Advocate 1 - Are time commitments stated? - Is the full amount of each employee's annual compensation stated? - Are there any dual personnel compensation costs? - Has a job description been attached to each personnel page? - Are salary increases anticipated during the grant period?
+If so, are the increases justified in the narrative?